slow-session/wellington.session.nz/slowsession.md

 permalink: /slowsession/
 ---

-We meet on Tuesday nights from {{ site.slowsession_time }} at the <a href="/dragon/">
-Welsh Dragon Bar</a>, 10/12 Cambridge Terrace, Wellington 6011, New Zealand.
-Players who want to play traditional Irish music at a relaxed pace are welcome.

-The slow session is an opportunity for players who are starting out with Irish traditional music and want an opportunity to play tunes that they're learning or have already learnt with others in a supportive environment.
-We don't teach tunes directly in this session but it's a great chance to practice playing with others.
-There's some scope for accompaniment but the focus is on the melody instruments.

-See our <a href="/slowguidelines/"><button class="filterButton">Guidelines for the Slow Session</button></a> if you need more information.

-## Tune of the Week

-We pick one tune for homework each week, and we’ll play it sometime during the first hour.

-{% assign legend="Tune of the week" %}
+{% include slowsession/details.html %}

+If you're new to session playing or want to know more about our slow session, please check out our <a href="/intro-to-slowsession/">Introduction to Wellington Slow Session</a> page.

+<script src="/js/build_grid_focustunes.js"></script>

+## Current Focus Tunes

+We have a number of tunes we're currently focusing on.
+We'll play these at some point during the slow session each week.
+The list will change regularly.

+<script>
+window.currentFocusTunes =  {
-{% assign tuneID = 100 %}
+    {% assign focustunecount = 4 %}
     {% assign sortedtunes = site.tunes | sort: 'slowtuneoftheweek' | reverse %}
+    {% assign tune_count = 0 %}
-{% assign tune = sortedtunes.first %}
+    {% assign tuneID = 1 %}
-{% if tune.slowtuneoftheweek %}
+    {% for tune in sortedtunes %}

-{% include tuneoftheweek.html %}
+    {% if tune_count < focustunecount %}

-<script>
-tuneOfTheWeek = {
     "{{ tuneID }}": {
         "title": "{{ tune.title | xml_escape }}",
         "tuneID": "{{ tuneID }}",